UK government minister defends Saudi Arabia links after mass beheadings

 “The death penalty undermines human dignity and there is no evidence that it works as a deterrent.

 “We seek to build strong and mature relationships so that we can be candid with each other about those areas on which we do not agree, including on human rights.”

-Raif Badawi, a blogger, received 50 lashes in January of a sentence of 1,000 lashes and ten years’ jail for criticising the religious establishment.
-He has received no more since his case was raised by international human rights groups, and even the Prince of Wales at a meeting with the new King Salman in February.
+Raif Badawi, a blogger, received 50 lashes in January of a sentence of 1,000 lashes and ten years’ jail for criticizing the religious establishment.
+He has received no more since his case was raised by international human rights groups and even the Prince of Wales at a meeting with the new King Salman in February.
 In October 2015 it also emerged that Karl Andree, a 74-year-old Briton, would not receive the flogging to which he had apparently been sentenced for being in possession of home-brew alcohol.

-Ali Mohammed al-Nimr was arrested in February 2012 when he was just 17 and accused of organising protests.
+Ali Mohammed al-Nimr was arrested in February 2012 when he was just 17 and accused of organizing protests.
 He was sentenced to death by beheading and crucifixion, along with his uncle, a leading Shia cleric.
 Philip Hammond, the Foreign Secretary, said last month he did not expect the sentence to be carried out.
-However, murderers, drug dealers and others convicted on purely criminal charges are often beheaded in public.
+However, murderers, drug dealers, and others convicted on purely criminal charges are often beheaded in public.

-While women did in 2015 get to register to vote and can stand for local elections, they are still required to have permission from a “guardian” such as a father, husband or brother to travel freely.
+While women did in 2015 get to register to vote and can stand for local elections, they are still required to have permission from a “guardian” such as a father, husband, or brother to travel freely.
 Wearing modest clothes and a headscarf in public is compulsory.
 They are also banned from driving.